 One principal solution is apparent: our cities must become ecological cities if we want a sustainable world.
 Creating ecocities must now be a human priority.
 Australia, a nation of cities, is well-placed to contribute to this urgent global project.

-In July 2017 Melbourne will host the ECOCITY World Summit.
-Our focus will be Changing Cities: Resilience and Transformations, highlighting the need to deploy expert knowledge – academic, professional, civic – to make cities resilient in the face of rapid change.
-Melbourne has been lauded as the world’s most liveable city, but is not immune to the challenges facing all cities.
-The ECOCITY World Summit 2017 will harness the expertise and develop the networks needed to create a world of ecocities.
+In July 2017 Melbourne hosted the ECOCITY World Summit.
+The focus was on Changing Cities: Resilience and Transformations, highlighting the need to deploy expert knowledge – academic, professional, civic – to make cities resilient in the face of rapid change.
+The ECOCITY World Summit 2017 harnessed the expertise and developed the networks needed to create a world of ecocities.